 _meta field for platform-level configuration that sits alongside inputSchema and outputSchema.
 This guide covers the three _meta capabilities:

-- Rate-Limit Hints — tell the planner and runtime how to pace calls to your API
+- Rate-Limit Hints: tell the runtime how to pace calls to your API

 Optional contributor-side search helpers are not a new